alexfertel/bulloak/CONTRIBUTING.md

 ## Testing

-You should provide rigorous tests beside the algorithm implementations.
 PRs without tests when appropriate won't be merged.

 To run the tests: